Synapseware/gpslogger/README.md

 I have created this board as a project for a friend.
 You are welcome to copy the code, design, etc, as long as you retain the original author's copyright and license information.

 ### Folders
-/board
+* /board
-  Eagle files
+  * Eagle files
+* /media
+  * Pictures of the board through development to final packaging
-/sketchbookfolder/gpslogger
+* /sketchbookfolder/gpslogger
-  Project source
+  * Project source
-/sketchbookfolder/libraries
+* /sketchbookfolder/libraries
-  3rd party Arduino libraries
+  * 3rd party Arduino libraries